yyh8899/XML-XSL-JavaScript-AJAX-project/README.md

 # course_search
+This is a responsive design online course search catalogue XML, XSLT, XPATH, XSL-FO, JavaScript, jQuery, AJAX, JSON, bootstrap and Apache TomCat sitemap are used in this project.
 This repository includes xsl files, js file and css file.

-Laura and I worked on this project togehter, created a responsive design online course search catalogue.
-We worked with a few huge xml data files, using xsl, Apache TomCat sitemap, convert xml to html, then use javascript, ajax displayed search results in the same page.
-We also used xsl-fo created interactive pdf catalogue.
+Laura and I worked on this project togehter.
+We worked with a few huge xml data files, we delivered a sophisticated search catalogue with narrow-down search options.
+We also used xsl-fo created an interactive pdf catalogue.